Why Fake Video, Audio May Not Be As Powerful In Spreading Disinformation As Feared

 Beranek described how systems developed to detect telephone fraudsters could be applied to verify the speech in a fake clip of video or audio.

 Corporate clients that rely on telephone voice systems must be wary about people attempting to pose as others with artificial or disguised voices.
-Beranek's company sells a product that helps to detect them and that countermeasure also works well in detecting fake audio or video.
+Beranek's company sells a product that helps to detect them, and that countermeasure also works well in detecting fake audio or video.

 Machines using neural networks can detect known types of synthetic voices.
-Nuance also says it can analyze a recording of a real known voice — say, that of a politician — and then contrast its characteristics against a suspicious recording.
+Nuance also says it can analyze a recording of a real, known voice — say, that of a politician — and then contrast its characteristics against a suspicious recording.

 Although the world of cybersecurity is often described as one in which attackers generally have an edge over defenders, Beranek said he thought the inverse was true in terms of this kind of fraud detection.